MileHacker Logo

 • Bring groceries and prepare your meals at your campsite or lodge with kitchen facilities.

 • If you visit during the summer, use the free shuttle system.
-This saves on gas costs and helps you avoid parking challenges at popular spots.
+This saves on gas costs and helps you avoid issues with parking at popular spots.

-• If you visit multiple national parks within a year, the $80 annual pass quickly pays for itself after a few visits.
+• If you visit multiple national parks within annually, the $80 annual pass quickly pays for itself after a few visits.

 • Lodging prices may be lower outside of the peak summer months.